fermitools/htvault-config/README.md

 restarting vault, but by default any subcomponent that is already configured will not be reconfigured.
 The output from configuration goes into `/var/log/htvault-config/startlog` and logging for vault itself goes to `/var/log/messages`.
-You can force reconfiguring of subcomponents by running `/usr/libexec/htvault-config/config.sh` as root.
-Pass the `-h` option to it to see usage including a list of the subcomponents.
-Be aware that reconfiguring a component wipes out any stored data, so avoid reconfiguring the oauth subcomponents if you can because that's where refresh tokens are stored.

 ## Configuration

 If you want to enable debugging, uncomment the indicated line in `/etc/sysconfig/htvault-config`.

-Put x.509 host credentials in `/etc/htvault-config/hostcert.pem`
+Put X.509 host credentials in `/etc/htvault-config/hostcert.pem`
 and `/etc/htvault-config/hostkey.pem`.
 The former should be world-readable and the latter should only be owned by the 'vault' user id and mode 400.
 For a production system make sure that